EdwinKuo1337/RaspberryPi_Sousvide/README.md

 https://drive.google.com/file/d/1d4rwhOogqgPGQ41-oh5SM2jqryHhqGAg/view?usp=sharing

-Basicaly, I want to make a simple and cheap sous vide machine There are only 3 parts of equipment, which are raspberry pi, temperature sensor, and power relay module.
+Basicaly, I want to make a simple and cheap sous vide machine

-code will be uploaded shortly
+It requires only 3 parts of equipment, which are raspberry pi, temperature sensor, and power relay module.